mistergarrison/lightspeed/lightspeed.md

     authoritative "True State" which is always current.
 All game logic (unit production, movement, combat outcomes) is resolved instantly within this state.
-*   **Delayed Visibility:** The player does not see the True State.
+*   **Delayed Visibility (Interpolation):** The player does not see the True State.
 They see a "Perceived State" which is a delayed version of reality.
-When an event (e.g., a battle starting, a sun being captured) happens at a location in the True State, that event is timestamped.
-It will only be rendered on the player's screen after a delay equal to `distance_from_event_to_Homeworld / C`.
-This means the player is effectively watching historical replays of events that have already concluded in the True State.
+    To render this, calculate the perceived time `T_perceived = T_current -
+    (distance_to_homeworld / C)`.
+Find the latest historical checkpoint for the Sun before `T_perceived` and linearly interpolate the unit count forward to `T_perceived` using the production rate at that checkpoint.
 *   **Minimap Delay:** The minimap also reflects these information delays.

 #### **B. Combat: A War of Attrition**